 Our highly-visible patrol unit polices parkland 24 hours a day by car, foot, ATV, or bicycle.
 Our Special Operations Section Officers are cross-trained in horse-mounted, motorcycle, and marine patrols.
 The Community Services Section interacts with the community through such programs as Crime Prevention through Environmental Design, the Volunteer Program, etc. The Investigative Services Unit provides undercover, intelligence, and recruitment services.

 Come ride-along with us and see what the Maryland-National Capital Park Police are all about.

 The Maryland-National Capital Park Police, Montgomery County Division, is committed to working in partnership with the community to provide quality public safety services in a professional and timely manner.
 We value the attendance of all community members and visitors to the park system.
-We endeavor to facilitate a safe, peaceful, and joyous experience for everyone.
+We endeavor to facilitate a safe, peaceful, and joyous experience

 The Maryland-National Capital Park Police, Montgomery County Division, is a Division within the Maryland-National Capital Park and Planning Commission.
 The Commission was created in 1927 to protect open space and control development in the geographical areas of Maryland that is adjacent to the District of Columbia.

 In 1954, the Commission recognized the need to provide public safety for the parks under its jurisdiction and therefore created the Park Police Division.
 It began with three officers who worked six days a week for an annual salary of $3,000.
 The officers shared one police car until it broke down and the Commission purchased two used cars to replace the initial vehicle.